stelcodes/nuzzle/README.md

 Want to read some code?
 Check out [this repo](https://github.com/stelcodes/dev-blog) which uses Nuzzle to build [this website](https://stel.codes).

 ## API
 All of Nuzzle's functionality is conveniently wrapped up with just three functions in the `codes.stel.nuzzle.api` namespace: `inspect`, `start-server`, and `export`.
-They all accept the same argument: the `global-config` map.
+They all accept the same argument: the `nuzzle-config` map.
 - `inspect`: Returns a more fleshed-out version of the site configuration with Nuzzle's additions.
 - `start-server`: Starts a web server (http-kit) that allows you to use a browser to preview the website.
 Builds each page from scratch upon each request.
 Gets a huge power boost when used inside an nREPL.
 - `export`: Exports the static site to disk.

 ## Configuration
-### The `global-config` map
+### The `nuzzle-config` map
 The top-level map that unlocks all of Nuzzle's functionality:
 ```clojure
 {